tu-team/2/doc/emotions/Wheel of emotions/emotional behavior.md

 On each axis lies 2 emotions with 3 sentic levels, see diagram above.

-According to [3.2.2 The Hourglass of Emotions](http://sentic.net/senticcomputing.pdf) there are 6 emotional states on each axis:
+According to [Sentic computing: 3.2.2 The Hourglass of Emotions](http://sentic.net/senticcomputing.pdf) there are 6 emotional states on each axis:

  1. Sensitivity: rage, anger, annoyance, apprehension, fear, terror.
  1. Attention: vigilance, anticipation, interest, distraction, surprise, amazement.